zonemaster/zonemaster/docs/documentation/installation.md

 	$ sudo perl -MCPAN -e 'install Locale::TextDomain'
     $ sudo perl -MCPAN -e 'install RFC::RFC822::Address'

-The version of ldns that Net::LDNS is based on is too old for ZoneMaster, thus it has to be installed from source.
+The version of ldns that Net::LDNS is based on is too old for Zonemaster, thus it has to be installed from source.
 However, ldns requires some more packages to be installed.

 	$ sudo aptitude install libssl-dev zlib1g-dev